 Your choice of auditor can make all the difference to the quality of your accounts and the service you receive, so it’s important to know what you’re looking for, and think carefully about the decision.

-If a charity’s income is more than £25,000 a year, its trustees must arrange either an independent examination of the charity’s accounts or an audit.
+If your charity’s income is more than £25,000 a year, its trustees must arrange either an independent examination of the charity’s accounts or an audit.

 An audit is compulsory for charities with an income over £1 million, and also if their gross income is more than £250,000 and gross assets are more than £3.26m.